lunkaleung/HackerRank/README.md

 # HackerRank

-HackerRank is a repository for code sources of programming challenges.
+HackerRank is a repository for source codes of programming challenges.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.